atharvakokane/atharvakokane.github.io/projects.md

 <br />either i am losing my mind or i am just actually stupid. i do not understand the day 5 puzzle. if someone actually understands the puzzle please do reach out.

-</br>**11th dec:** i have not touched another problem since the last time. i will get back to it i swear. i will try to solve as many puzzles as i can this year, but i know i won't get the entirety of the 50 stars.
+<br />**11th dec:** i have not touched another problem since the last time. i will get back to it i swear. i will try to solve as many puzzles as i can this year, but i know i won't get the entirety of the 50 stars.

 <a id="roots_of_unity"></a>